openxc/openxc-ios-app-demo/README.md

 Once the application & framework is downloaded, add both the frameworks(openxc-ios & protobuf) in "Link Binary with Libraries" under "Build Phases" and "Embedded Binary".

 ##Supported versions:
-* iOS - upto 10.2
+* iOS - upto 11.2.5
-* XCode - upto 8.2.1
+* XCode - upto 9
 * Swift - Swift3

-Note: Travis build supports only upto XCode8.1 & iOS 10.1

 ## Building from XCode
-XCode8 and iOS10 must be installed to build the application.
+XCode9 and iOS11 must be installed to build the application.
 Refer to this [step by step guide](https://github.com/openxc/openxc-ios-framework/blob/master/StepsToBuildOpenXCiOSFrameworkAndDemoApp.docx) for more details.

 ## Contributing